 Hear Michaela and David chat about the competition in the below video:

 The submitted stories will become part of the ‘Birmingham Stories Corpus’ (BSC), a collection of stories that our researchers at the University of Birmingham use to study the language of stories.

 Throughout the competition we'll be sharing lots of activities and ideas for inspiration on our Facebook and Instagram pages, and when schools return in September you'll have access to a PowerPoint resource for teachers and worksheets to use in class.
 You can let students write the stories in their own time, or you may want to set the writing of the story as homework.

 Head over to our Water Stories resource page to download lesson plans for teachers and top tips for young writers, written by prize winning author Sita Brahmachari.
 Each week we'll share a new resources to help young people plan their stories.

 Prizes for schools and pupils

-Each school will have at least one overall winner who is put forward for our shortlist and individual submissions will be shortlisted separately.
+The competition is open to participants from all over the UK.
+Each school submission will have at least one overall winner who is put forward for our shortlist and individual submissions will be shortlisted separately.

-Our Student Literacy Champions are available to help shortlist entries.
-A panel of experts, including authors and exciting local ambassadors, will choose a winner from our shortlist.
+Our Student Literacy Champions will create our shortlist.
+A panel of experts, including prize winning author Sita Brahmachari and exciting local ambassadors, will then choose a winner from the shortlist.

-The top three winning Stories will be published on the Birmingham Stories and the University of Birmingham webpages and the overall winner will win an exclusive prize.
+- The top three stories will be published on both the Birmingham Stories and University of Birmingham websites.

 Story length: 500- 750 words